MiDataInt/mdi/docs/commands/pipeline.md

 ### Job configuration options and templates

-We strongly recommend the use of data.yml files to list the sometimes numerous options for the work you will execute.
+We strongly recommend using data.yml files to enter the sometimes numerous options for the work you will execute.
 The **template** subcommand makes it easy to create a pre-assembled job configuration file for a pipeline for you to modify.